awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-before-you-begin.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-Note your AWS account ID, because you'll need it for the next step\.
+AWS sends you a confirmation email after the sign\-up process is complete\.
+At any time, you can view your current account activity and manage your account by going to [https://aws\.amazon\.com/](https://aws.amazon.com/) and choosing **My Account**\.

 #### Create an IAM User<a name="setting-up-iam"></a>

 Services in AWS, such as S3 Glacier, require that you provide credentials when you access them, so that the service can determine whether you have permissions to access the resources owned by that service\.
 The console requires your password\.
 You can create access keys for your AWS account to access the AWS CLI or API\.
 However, we don't recommend that you access AWS using the credentials for your AWS account\.
 Instead, we recommend that you use AWS Identity and Access Management \(IAM\)\.
 Create an IAM user, add the user to an IAM group with administrative permissions, and then grant administrative permissions to the IAM user that you created\.
 You can then access AWS using a special URL and that IAM user's credentials\.

-If you signed up for AWS, but you haven't created an IAM user for yourself, you can create one using the IAM console\.
+If you signed up for AWS, but you haven't created an IAM user for yourself, you can create one by using the IAM console\.

-The Getting Started examples in this guide assume you have a user with administrator privileges\.
+The Getting Started exercise in this guide assumes that you have a user with administrator privileges\.